rothmana123/SoacemanGame/readMe.md

  </ul>

 <h2>Getting Started<h2>

-<h3>The player starts by guessing letters that they think might be in the word.
+<p>The player starts by guessing letters that they think might be in the word.
 Each guess should be a single letter.

 The player get 5 incorrect guesses.

 If the player successfully guesses the word before running out of incorrect guesses, they win the game.

-  If the player has 5 incorrect guesses, they lose the game. </h3>
+  If the player has 5 incorrect guesses, they lose the game. <p>

 <h2>User Story</h2>